GaminRick7/GodOfWar-PygameEdition/README.md

 * Access a shop to buy items that upgrade the player's attributes
 * Traverse across a variety of different levels  using portals
 ## Installation
+Download the files as a zip and unzip into a folder.\
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install pygame.

 ```bash